markpasc/mt-plugin-Order/README.markdown

 ## `mt:OrderDateHeader` ##

 A container tag whose contents will be displayed before the `mt:OrderItem` in context if it is the first item for a given day.
 Requires `order_by` variable set inside the `mt:OrderItem` tag to be a timestamp formatted `%Y%m%d%H%M%S`.

 ## `mt:OrderDateFooter` ##

 A container tag whose contents will be displayed after the `mt:OrderItem` in context if it is the last item for a given day.
 Requires `order_by` variable set inside the `mt:OrderItem` tag to be a timestamp formatted `%Y%m%d%H%M%S`.

 ## `mt:OrderDate` ##

 A function tag that works like an `mt:Date` tag, for use within `mt:OrderDateHeader` and `mt:OrderDateFooter` blocks.
+Does not take a `utc` attribute or support the `relative` option of the `format` attribute.

 # Changes #